bharath969/Walmart_Sales_Analysis/README.md

 # Creating the table
 <br> Create a data base and a table in it
-<br> The datatypes hould carefully be macthed with the coulmns of the given csv file.
+<br> The datatypes of  attributes should carefully be macthed with the coulmns of the given csv file.

 # Uploading the CSV File
 <br>Upload the values from csv file to the table created in sql.

-<br>Truncate the table wwhile uploading
+<br>Truncate the table while uploading

 # Data wrangling